2. MPSD HPC system#

 An interactive interface can be loaded by using matlab on the terminal.

-There is also a set of special meta-modules, called toolchains.
-These load groups of modules (e.g. compiler, MPI, blas, …).
-The versions of the individual packages follow the easybuild toolchains.
-In addition to the set of modules defined by easybuild the toolchains on the HPC system also contain all modules required to compile octopus from source.
+There is also a set of special meta-modules, called toolchain.
+These load groups of modules (e.g. compiler, MPI, blas, cmake, …).
+The versions of the individual packages follow the easybuild toolchains (some additional packages are made available in our toolchains).

-First, we remove the generic module set and activate the optimised set for the current node.
+First, we remove the generic module set and activate the optimised set for the current node (native automatically selects a suitable optimised module set).

 1. Parallel version of octopus

-(If you intend to make changes in the octopus code, and push them back as a merge request later, you should use git clone git@gitlab.com:octopus-code/octopus.git to git clone using ssh instead of https.)
+(If you intend to make changes in the octopus code, and push them back as a merge request later, you may want to use git clone git@gitlab.com:octopus-code/octopus.git to clone using ssh instead of https.)

-The SSU Computational science maintains a set of configure wrapper scripts that sources the configure script of octopus with the right parameters for each toolchain.
-These can be used to compile octopus with standard feature sets.
-These scripts are available at /opt_mpsd/linux-debian11/dev-23a/spack-environments/octopus/.
-Here is an example of the script (foss2021a-mpi-config.sh) :
+The SSU Computational science maintains a set of configure wrapper scripts that sources the configure script of Octopus with the right parameters for each toolchain.
+These can be used to compile Octopus with standard feature sets.
+These scripts are available at /opt_mpsd/linux-debian11/24a/spack-environments/octopus/.
+Here is an example of the script (foss2023a-mpi-config.sh) :

 #!/bin/sh